Skip to main content

 Herzegovina (Mostar)

-Mediterranean-influenced cuisine with emphasis on grilled meats, fresh vegetables, and stuffed dishes.
-Known for sogan dolma, lamb specialties, and quality wines.
+Cooking with a Mediterranean tilt, built around grilled meats, fresh vegetables, and stuffed dishes.
+The region is known for sogan dolma, its lamb, and some good wines.

 Cultural Significance: